sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-apihub-hybris/fiori-ios-scpms-apihub-hybris.md

 ![Build and run](fiori-ios-scpms-apihub-hybris-22.png)

-As you see, the list looks pretty awfull with meaningless ID's.
+As you see, the list looks pretty awful with meaningless ID's.
 This will be corrected in the next steps.

 If you click on one of the `CorporateAccount` entities, you navigate to a **Detail** page which lists all the properties for the selected entity: